Legends of Tech

 So I found, I got accepted into BHP as one of the sort of accounting cadets and the plan was I'd work at BHP, finish my degree part-time and then sort of continue to develop.

-And then I actually got the opportunity to do some development work as part of BHP on one of the new programs that we're doing and realised computers were where I had an obsession, I had a real passion.
+And then I actually got the opportunity to do some development work as part of BHP on one of the new programs that we're doing and realised computers were where I had an obsession and I had a real passion.

-And then managed to find the right applied science, computer science course at Monash and then switch my course over, finish my degree that way with BHP sponsoring which was awesome.
+And then managed to find the right applied science, computer science course at Monash and then switch my course over and finish my degree that way with BHP sponsoring, which was awesome, they were awesome.

-They were awesome and then spent the next 11 years at BHP, you know, building a portfolio of tech support and some development work and strange things that I was doing.
+And then spent the next 11 years at BHP, building a portfolio of tech support and some development work and strange things that I was doing.

 So that sort of set me off on the path of being a computing nerd.